aimms/how-to/Articles/511/page-structure.rst

 .. image:: images/homepage-1024x647.png

 First impressions count!
-When talking about :doc:`Time to Value <key-principles>`, the homepage is essential in delivering value to users.
+The homepage is essential in delivering value to users.

 Here are some suggestions on making great homepages: